open-telemetry/opentelemetry-dotnet/docs/trace/enriching-activity-processor/README.md

 ```

 **Note:** Order is important.
 Make sure your `EnrichingActivityProcessor` is
-registered before your `Exporter` and any other `ActivityProcessor`s you are
+added before your `Exporter` and any other `ActivityProcessor`s you are using.
-using.

 ### Use `EnrichmentScope.Begin`